Mission and Goals

 Since 2012, Southern Oregon Success has built organizational participation by aligning with other regional efforts, including College and Career for All, Jefferson Regional Health Alliance, Rogue Workforce Partnership, Southern Oregon Early Learning Hub, and the Southern Oregon Regional Health Equity Coalition, who are represented on the Steering Committee.
 Steering Committee members represent literally dozens of linked regional collaborative efforts.

-As this work continues, we are aware of the need to further develop our collective governance structure and build Trauma Informed Practices (Self-Healing Communities), equity, and community engagement principles as connective tissue across all we do.
+As this work continues, we are aware of the need to further develop our collective governance structure and build Trauma Informed Practices (ACEs & Resilience), equity, and community engagement principles as connective tissue across all we do.

 Working Across an Age Continuum